Force-of-Wind/fowsim/README.md

 python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
 ```

-6. Apply the schema to the database:
+6. Apply the schema to the database (if you get an error at this step, please ask us):
 `python manage.py migrate`

 7. Create a superuser account to use on your local development server: